Are you hating on small talk? Or, gasp! avoiding it?

 Supporting others on social is a great way to get more fans/friends and possibly work.

 Making Small Talk Builds Strong Relationships

-Since there’s such a pervasive misperception about making small talk or chit chat, most of us don’t know how to do it.
-Remember that if you feel nervous to start a conversation, chit chat, or make a comment to a stranger, then they are likely feeling the same way.
+Since there’s such a pervasive misconception about making small talk or chit-chat, most of us don’t know how to do it.
+Remember that if you feel nervous to start a conversation, chit chat, or comment to a stranger, they are likely feeling the same way.
 Maybe even worse.

 Here’s what you do:

 Offer your hand or fist bump, say, “Hey!
 So great to see you!
 What a great time we had last time!
 Let’s do it again soon.” or “How was the graduation?
 I was thinking of you all!”

 All while you’re still walking away like Larry David.